zbalkan/slmgr-ps/README.md

 A partial PowerShell alternative for common `slmgr.vbs` workflows.

 `slmgr-ps` is not yet a parameter-compatible or feature-complete replacement for `slmgr.vbs`.
 The current module focuses on common Windows licensing and activation operations, including licensing status, online and offline activation, license installation and repair, rearm, product-key removal, KMS client and host configuration, activation-type policy, token issuance-license management, and documented Active Directory-based activation workflows.
+> Microsoft now provides the official [OSLicense PowerShell module](https://learn.microsoft.com/en-gb/powershell/module/oslicense/?view=windowsserver2025-ps).
+New deployments should generally prefer OSLicense where it is available and meets their requirements. `slmgr-ps` remains an independent implementation for existing automation, environments where OSLicense is unavailable, and Windows Script Host-free workflows; it does not import, call, wrap, or depend on OSLicense components.

 ## About this module